smattymatty/mathew-storm-site/notes_content/classes/IPC144/lecture_notes/lecture_1_p_1.md

 ---
-title: "One Part One: Introduction to Computers, Programs, and C"
+title: "Introduction to Computers, Programs, and C"
 created: 2025-05-12
 tags:
   - c-programming